Blue bloods (college basketball): Men's basketball

 From 2016 to 2025, UConn, Villanova, and Florida won a combined five of the nine championships during the decade, (Note: The COVID-19 pandemic led to the cancellation of the 2020 tournament.) with their wins giving all of them three or more each in their respective school histories and leading to their assessments for blue blood status by sportswriters.
 UConn were already sometimes thought of as a blue blood prior to their championship wins in the 2020s.
 The program gained much consideration as a bona fide blue blood among many media writers and fans alike following their 2023 championship, and when they secured a title in the following tournament as well, media writers were in even more agreement about the program's blue blood status.
 O'Neil wrote that "Maybe UConn's delayed entry [into blue blood membership] is due to the fact that the Huskies don't quite fit the mold.
 The Huskies are more feisty than refined," adding that "they also read more blue-collar than blue-blooded."
 Following UConn's 2024 tournament victory, Matt Norlander of CBS Sports wrote that "Last year was about UConn cementing its case as a blue blood.
 It was so convincing, you never heard it brought up this season or this tournament.
 It was accepted as fact.
 Because it is."
 Villanova's Final Four and championship game appearances in the 2010s and 2020s also garnered them consideration for blue blood status.
 When Duke, Kansas, UNC, and Villanova all made the Final Four in the 2022 NCAA tournament, numerous basketball media writers discussed the occasion as the first time all Final Four teams were blue bloods.
 As they won the 2025 championship, their third in school history, the Florida Gators also began to garner some consideration as a potential blue blood.

 Women's basketball

 Paige Bueckers of UConn being guarded by Brea Beal of South Carolina in the 2022 national championship game.

 The term has less usage in regards to college women's basketball.
 However, UConn's women's team is widely considered a blue blood, having won 12 NCAA championships mainly in the 2000s and 2010s, all under head coach Geno Auriemma.
-Stanford and Tennessee have also historically "reigned supreme" in the women's side, earning blue blood consideration; the latter won eight titles under head coach Pat Summitt from the 1980s through the 2000s.
-In the mid-2010s, South Carolina began to emerge as a successful program under head coach Dawn Staley; their three championships and seven Final Four appearances since 2015 have led to blue blood consideration from sportswriters.
+Stanford and Tennessee have also historically "reigned supreme" in the women's side, earning blue blood consideration.
+The latter won eight titles under head coach Pat Summitt from the 1980s through the 2000s.
+In the mid-2010s, South Carolina began to emerge as a successful program under head coach Dawn Staley; their three championships and eight Final Four appearances since 2015 have led to blue blood consideration from sportswriters.